War in ancient Israel

-The Bible has no great set-piece battles like those of Alexander or Napoleon - if they happened, the Bible does not describe them, or at least not in detail.
+The Bible has no great set-piece battles like those of Alexander or Napoleon.
+If they happened, the Bible does not describe them.
 Very little is known about the deployment of troops during any particular battle - the Bible describes the reasons for the battle, who was involved, and what the result was, but it tells us virtually nothing of the strategies used by the opposing generals.

 Before David and the establishment of a monarchy:

 From the time of King Saul to the Exile